Inclusion

 Doctoral candidates who are unable to attend the three-day mandatory TUM-GS kick-off seminar in person due to a lack of accessibility and/or other special personal circumstances have the opportunity to participate in one of the two virtual kick-off seminars.
 If you would like to take advantage of this offer, please contact our kick-off seminar team at kickoff(at)gs.tum.de.

 TUM-GS promotes barrier-free participation in all central TUM-GS courses, such as the kick-off seminar and interdisciplinary courses.
-If you have any questions about accessibility and/or specific personal needs, please contact our TUM-GS Diversity Officer, Ms. Zizheng Zhang (tel.
-089.289.10631, zhang(at)zv.tum.de).
+If you have any questions about accessibility and/or specific personal needs, please contact Marina Schmidt (tel.
+089.289.10624, marina.schmidt(at)tum.de).

 Financial support options

-Doctoral candidates who want to carry out an internationalization activity abroad but have to expect significant additional costs due to their family situation and/or special needs can apply to the TUM-GS for two additional funding schemes tailored to their individual situation.
-Doctoral candidates whose doctorate has been delayed due to pregnancy, parental leave, childcare, serious chronic illness/impairment or caring for relatives are offered financial support in the form of the TUM-GS Diversity Degree Completion Grant.
+Doctoral candidates who want to carry out an internationalization activity abroad but have to expect significant additional costs due to their family situation and/or special needs can apply for a financial supplement to their travel expenses.

 The TUM-GS Diversity Supplement Travel Grant supports subject-specific stays abroad by doctoral candidates with family obligations and/or special health/other needs.